Jakub Řezníček

-Jakub Řezníček (born 26 May 1988) is a Czech footballer who plays as a striker for Příbram.
+Jakub Řezníček (born 26 May 1988) is a Czech retired footballer who played as a striker.
+He recorded the most appearances and goals for FC Zbrojovka Brno.
+He became a member of the Czech League Goalscorers' Club for players who have scored 100 or more top tier league goals.
 At the international level, he represented the Czech Republic U21 national team.

 Club career

 In September 2009, Řezníček joined Ružomberok of the Slovak First Football League, scoring in the Slovak Cup on his competitive debut for the club after just two minutes in a 3–1 win against MFK Banská Bystrica.
 He scored his first league goal for the club in a 1–0 win against FC Nitra in October of the same year.

 On 15 August 2024, Řezníček signed a one-year contract with Dukla Prague of the Czech First League, to try and score the last two goals he needs to join the prestigious League Scorers Club for scorers of 100 or more goals in the top competitions.
 On 19 October 2024, Řezníček scored his 100th top-flight goal in a 2–1 home win against FK Pardubice in the Czech First League.

 In June 2025, Řezníček joined Czech National Football League club Příbram.

+On 17 September 2026, Řezníček announced his retirement from professional football on his social media.